Coves and cats: The best things to do in Hydra, Greece

 Stroke a cat or two

 Hydra is the island of cats – you can’t walk far (or eat anything) without at least one appearing.
 You’ll find them in the harbour gathered around the fishing boats hoping for scraps or waiting outside the pet shop.
-Most are used to people and will happily come over for a head stroke, and the friendly black cats at Pirate Bar would even sit on my lap.
+Most are used to people and will happily come over for a head stroke, and the friendly black cats at Pirate Bar even sat on my lap.

 And although there’s no vet on the island, the charity treats the cats for parasites and organises TNR (trap neuter return) days when cats are sterilised to keep the population under control – you can make a donation or volunteer to help out.